-While most agents are great at their jobs, sometimes writers build up unrealistic expectations for an agent’s work.
+While most agents handle a wide range of support to their clients sometimes writers build up unrealistic expectations for an agent’s range of work.
 Literary agents aren’t magicians; we hate to admit it, but there are some limitations to what we can do.

 Since we’ve already reviewed what you can expect from your literary agent, here’s what not to expect.

 Yes, in the age of smartphones, we’re never really unplugged.
 And as an agent, I’m connected in many ways: Twitter, Instagram, and email in the palm of my hand.
 However, all agents have personal rules about how we communicate with our clients and how often.
 Just because we tweet at 9 p.m. on a Friday, doesn’t mean we’re going to respond to your email at that time.

 For my clients that have day jobs or live in other time zones, I make myself available during “off” times.
 However, you can’t expect that treatment every time, from every agent.
 I do this on a triage system.
 Most things in publishing can wait until Monday at 9am.

 Not all agents are expert editors or choose to spend their time as an agent doing rounds of edits.
 It’s no secret that agents polish client manuscripts, but not all agents call themselves “editorial agents” and work through draft after draft.

 If that’s something you’re looking for, make sure to ask this question when an agent offers you representation.

 When I’m editing with a client I tell them: “My background is an agent, not an editor.
 I will edit this to the point where I think it is saleable and then we’ll need an editor to take over.”
 I want every project to be in the best shape possible and I will work through 1-3 rounds with a client to get it there, but I am agent first, always.